Skip to Content

 As lame as it sounds, at my births… especially my homebirth, I had considered posting updates on social media via my phone.
 However, once things picked up and got intense, I honestly did not have the ability and/or brain power to stay connected.
 My phone was abandoned and I focused on my one task – have a baby!

-If you’re able to stay connected via your phone, it’s might not be time to head to the hospital.
+If you’re able to stay connected via your phone, it might not be time to head to the hospital.

 Is your goal to arrive while in transition, or right before?
 Here's how to labor at home as long as possible before heading to the hospital.

 If you’re still unsure of when to go to the hospital, try to see if you can slow or stop your labor.
-If you can do that, you definitely should stay home.
+If you can slow things down, you definitely should stay home.

-A glass of water, bath, shower, nap or even a walk are excellent activities that can slow or stop a labor that’s not quite the real deal.
-However, if you find things to remain the same or become even stronger, it might be time to head to the hospital.
+If after trying the above activities labor has slowed or stopped, that can it’s probably not time to go to the hospital.
+However, if you find labor remaining the same or becoming even stronger, it might be time to head to the hospital.

 Signs of Transition

 Here is a list of symptoms or signs of transition.
-If you are experiencing these things, coupled with the signs listed above, it’s definitely time to head to the hospital.
+If you are experiencing these things, coupled with the signs listed above, it’s definitely time to go.

 (For help coping through transition without an epidural read this.)